 While Nominet needs more time to work on the details of the revised proposal or release mechanism, in light of the high level of interest in this issue, they wanted to let everyone know the proposed next steps as soon as possible.

-Studied Computer Engineering and Computer Science in London, UK and now living in Athens, Greece.
-Love domains and building websites.
-Went online in 1995, learned about HTML in 1996 and about domains in 2002.
-Started publishing the OnlineDomain.com blog in 2012.
+I studied Computer Engineering and Computer Science in London, UK and I am now living in Athens, Greece.
+I went online in 1995, started coding in 1996 and began buying domain names and creating websites in 2000.
+I started the OnlineDomain.com blog in 2012.

 Privacy & Cookies Policy